bdemers/heroku-examples-runner/README.md

 Apache Shiro Example Runner
 ===========================

-Deploy A Maven based war or Spring-Boot jar artifact to Heroku.
+Deploy a Maven based war or Spring-Boot jar artifact to Heroku.
 This project is intended to enable simple way to bootstrap an example application to Heroku.
 The pom.xml will download a war/jar artifact and run that with an appropriate runner.

 Example: